bradmontgomery/tn_lottery/README.rst

 Simulation
 ----------

-Run ``python simulation.py``.
+Run ``python tn_lottery/simulation.py``.
 Currently, this just simulates playing the powerball, with the following assumptions:

-- We play every time possible (two times a week)
+- You are an immortal playing the TN powerball every chance you get.
+(2-times a week; powerball is Wed & Sat)
-- We play 5 sets of numbers on each ticket at $2 each ($10 / ticket)
+- You play 5 sets of numbers for $2 each ($10 / ticket)
-- We only "win" if we hit the jackpot (all numbers match)
+- You only "win" if you hit the jackpot (5 numbers match + the powerball number)

 The simulation runs until we hit the jackpot or kill it with Ctrl-C. It'll periodically print the number of years you've played and the amount of money